 Bandwagon: You may have heard the expression, "jumping on the bandwagon" associated with sports teams.
 As soon as a team has a good season, many new fans "jump on the bandwagon" and suddenly support the team for the first time.
+Ensure your argument has more substance than appealing to what is widely excepted for your current time and situation.

 This is not a complete list of fallacies that you are likely to find, and possibly use, in arguments.
 In fact, more complete lists include well over 100 hundred types of fallacies.
 Remember to examine your own arguments using both logic and common sense.
 If something seems like it is not right, it may need to be revised.
 If you are unsure if your argument includes fallacies, make an appointment at the GV Speech Lab today.
 We will be happy to listen to your arguments and collaborate with you on strengthening them.